PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part6a.md

 ## Center

 Here we just have a `VBox` containing two `HBoxes`.
 Each `HBox` contains a prompt `Label`, and a `TextField`.
-The `TextFields` are each bound bidirectionally to the appropriate `Property` in the Model.  bidirectional binding that means that either value can be changed, and the the other value will automatically follow along with it.
+The `TextFields` are each bound bidirectionally to the appropriate `Property` in the Model.
+Bidirectional binding means that either value can be changed, and the the other value will automatically follow along with it.
 So if we programmatically change the value in `model.customerNameProperty()`, then we'll see the value in the `TextField` change instantly.
 And if we type in the `TextField`, then the `Property` in the Model will instantly change to the same value.

 ## Return Values of Builder Methods